Warren Rudman: Post-Senate years

 After leaving the Senate, Rudman continued to practice law and be an active member in national politics.
-Senator John McCain's asked Rudman to serve as his campaign chair during McCain's 2000 presidential campaign.
+Senator John McCain asked Rudman to serve as his campaign chair during McCain's 2000 presidential campaign.
 On January 8, 2001, he was presented with the Presidential Citizens Medal by President Clinton.

 He was twice considered as a possible vice presidential candidate on the ticket of two parties other than the GOP.
 In 1996, Ross Perot offered Rudman the slot to be his vice presidential running mate on the Reform Party ticket, but Rudman refused (as did former Democratic Senator David Boren of Oklahoma).
 Perot eventually selected Pat Choate.
 In 2004, Rudman was mentioned as possible running mate for Democratic nominee John Kerry.
 Kerry eventually selected John Edwards.

 In 1999, a leaked report by the U.S. National Drug Intelligence Center (NDIC) stated that Carlos Hank González, a Mexican criminal, politician and influential businessman, and his two sons are so involved in drug trafficking and money laundering that they "pose a significant criminal threat to the United States."
 After the report was disclosed, the Hank family mobilized to rebut the allegations, hiring high-profile lawyers including Rudman.
 Rudman was an attorney with the law firm Paul, Weiss, Rifkind, Wharton & Garrison, and represented Hank Gonzalez's oldest son, Carlos Hank Rhon.

 Rudman lobbied the government to disavow the report and in March 2000 Attorney General Janet Reno wrote a letter that said the report "was beyond the substantive expertise and area of responsibility of the NDIC.″ At Rudman's request, a copy of Reno's letter was sent to Federal Reserve Board Chairman Alan Greenspan because of the Hank family's banking interests in the United States.
 Carlos Hank Rhon was later fined $40 million to settle charges that he violated banking laws when he bought Laredo National Bancshares in Texas and failed to disclose the sale of a $20 million share in Laredo National to his father.

 He was a co-chair, along with former Secretary of State Madeleine Albright and former National Security Advisor Sandy Berger, of Albright Stonebridge Group, a global business consulting and strategy firm based in Washington, D.C.

-He died of cancer on November 19, 2012.
-His death came only a month after his predecessor John Durkin had died.

-After his death, President Obama praised Rudman as an early advocate for fiscal responsibility.
+He died of lymphoma in Washington on November 19, 2012, only a month after Durkin.
+In a statement, President Barack Obama memorialized Rudman as "an early advocate for fiscal responsibility".